Faculty Guidelines for Regular Course Reserves

 - A maximum of only five copies may be placed on reserve, no matter how many classes or sections require the material.
 The following formula will apply:

 |# of students||1 - 15||16 - 30||31 - 50||51 - 75||> 76|

 * Ordering decisions are made at the discretion of the subject selector and may be based on available funding.
 Books are not ordered from the book store, and depending on availability, orders could take up to 8 weeks.
 There is a processing stage that may further delay getting the books placed on reserve.
 Confirm that the material is available before making assignments for your class.

-Copyright guidlines place some restrictions on the use of copyrighted materials.
+Copyright guidelines may restrict the use of copyrighted materials.
 For more information, see Copyright Policies and Guidelines for Course Reserves.
-Course packs will not be accepted for Reserves.

 For information about course reserves, please contact the staff member from the appropriate library as listed below: